RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-inline/README.md

         _linePoint.push(value);
         ...
     end loop;
-    // See https://jsperf.com/cloning-arrays/3 for benchmarks indiciting this is the fastest mechanism linePoint = _linePoint.slice(0);
+    // See https://jsperf.com/cloning-arrays/3 for benchmarks indicating this is the fastest mechanism linePoint = _linePoint.slice(0);
 ````
 # Last but not least